MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/run.md

 Flag | Description
 --- | ---
 `--show-dir-listing` | Show contents of the directory.
 Ignores an existing `index.html`.
+This flag is not needed if there is no `index.html` file.
 `-l, --livereload` | Use LiveReload to automatically refresh browsers --no-watch | Disabling the default option to watch for changes and rebuild.